elastic/integrations/packages/cloudflare/docs/README.md

 Users of [Cloudflare](https://www.cloudflare.com/en-au/learning/what-is-cloudflare/) use Cloudflare services to increase the security and performance of their web sites and services.

+> NOTE: Users of [Cloudflare](https://www.cloudflare.com/en-au/learning/what-is-cloudflare/) are required to have an Enterprise plan to access Audit data using Logpush or to consuming request logs using Logpull.

 ## Configuration

 ### Enabling the integration in Elastic